gadget78/xahl-node/README.md

 - `ALWAYS_ASK` - "true" true setting will force asking of questions, false will only ask questions if value is not set (in .vars or .env file) useful for re-generate files/setting
 - `INSTALL_UPDATES` - "true" this setting can be used to turn off the checking/installing of linux updates, and default install packages
 - `VARVAL_CHAIN_NAME` - "mainnet" this is the main "mode" of setup, either mainnet, or testnet
-- `INSTALL_UFW` - "true" chose to install or not (in enviroments that do not have UFW installed in as standard)
+- `INSTALL_UFW` - "true" chose to install or not (in environments that do not have UFW installed in as standard)
 - `INSTALL_CERTBOT_SSL` - "true" VERY useful if you need SSL to be handled upstream, like Nginx Proxy Manager for example.
 - `INSTALL_LANDINGPAGE` - "true" so you can switch off the landing page generation, if you have editing default one.
 - `INSTALL_TOML` - "true" so you can switch of .toml file generation, if you have manually edited it

 #### .env file

-all the questions asked in setup, are saved in file called `.env` this is so they dont get altered by updateding the repo (git pull)
+all the questions asked in setup, are saved in file called `.env` this is so they do not get altered by updating the repo (git pull)

 - `USER_DOMAIN` - your server domain.
 - `CERT_EMAIL` - email address for certificate renewals etc.
-- `TOML_EMAIL` - email address for the PUBBLIC .toml file.
+- `TOML_EMAIL` - email address for the PUBLIC .toml file.
 - `XAHAU_NODE_SIZE` - allows you to state the "size" of the node, this will change the amount of RAM, and HDD thats used.

 ---